Xenogears: Characters

 Xenogears' nine playable characters come from different areas of the game's world.
 The game begins on Ignas, a continent with two countries, Aveh and Kislev.
 Fei and Citan at first appear to be from this land, although it is later learned that they originate from the capital cities Aphel Aura and Etrenank of the floating countries of Shevat and Solaris, respectively.
 Fei is the story's protagonist, and has initially lost his memories of his past.
 Elly, a beautiful Gebler officer of Solaris, is destined to be near Fei and falls in love with him by the end of the game.
 Citan is a man whose knowledge of the world and technology often aids in the party's quest.
 Bart, a desert pirate, is also from Ignas and is the rightful heir to the throne of Aveh.
 Rico, a demi-human with incredible strength, lives in a Kislev prison, spending his days as a gear-battling champion.
 Solaris, a hidden city of advanced technology, is home to several characters in the game.
 Billy, a pious worker for the Ethos religious group, was originally from Solaris.
 Maria and Chu-Chu are both from Shevat, the floating city and the only place resisting Solaris' domination.
 Emeralda is a humanoid being constructed by an ancient civilization from a colony of nanomachines, and was retrieved from the ruins of the ancient civilization Zeboim.
 Significant non-playable characters include Krelian and Miang, both leaders of Solaris who seek to revive Deus, a mechanical weapon that fell to earth thousands of years ago.
 They serve as the game's main antagonists.
 Grahf, a mysterious man with immense power, serves as a major antagonist; he follows Fei and his group and often fights them, though his goals remain a mystery until very late in the game.
-As being the Contact, the Anti-type and the Complement, Fei, Elly, and Miang have been reincarnated several times throughout the game's history.
+As being the Contact and the Anti-type, Fei and Elly have been reincarnated several times, while the Complement, Miang, has awoken in hundreds of women down throughout the game's history.